 Soaps, cosmetics and many other common personal care products contain polyethylene, which is, in fact, plastic.
 Consider replacing your products with more natural alternatives instead.
 They are better for both your body and for the environment, which makes them cheaper in the long run.

-If you can find it, try to buy your milk packed in glass bottles.
-Glass helps preserve the temperature longer and you don’t have to worry about chemicals leaching into your milk.
+If you can find it, try to buy your drinks packed in glass bottles.
+Glass helps preserve the temperature longer and you don’t have to worry about chemicals leaching into your drink.
 Plus, the bottles are reusable and recyclable.
-Alternatively, consider milk in cardboard cartons, over plastic.
+Alternatively, consider drinks packaged in cardboard cartons, over plastic.

 It is time to re-evaluate our lifestyles in order to preserve the health of our families and our environment.
 Consider eliminating plastic from your life in some of the above ways.
 Small, simple gestures go a long way.